How To Create A Resource Library

 This is what it will look like!
 This part is confusing and hard to explain, I was in the chat with my blog host to get it set up properly and I could have done it myself just afraid of messing it up.

 If you are like me that is an option for you.
-Here is a screen shot on left of how my landing page is setup and on the right the form you will see that has to be filled out.
+Here is a screen shot of what mine looks like set up.

 Here is the most important part of this is the URL